 Regional Languages: 120 up to 187 regional languages

 The term Filipino signifies the people of the Philippines.
 They are either: naturally born to Filipino parents (by blood), born in Philippine soil or territory(by birth), or as foreigners, adopted through the judicial act with benefits just as a native-born Filipino(by naturalization).

 Filipino is also referred to as the national language of the Philippines, as well as their official language alongside English.
 It is based on the Tagalog language which is widely spoken in the Luzon area.
 The title Filipino came from the Spanish term “las Islas Filipinas” or the Islands of the Philippines.
 Given by the Spanish priest and explorer Ruy Lopez de Villalobos in honor of Philip II, King of Spain.

 The language of Filipinos

-Although it’s common that countries may have the same language with one another, that doesn’t mean to say that they are identical in a way people from those countries think, act, and behave on situations.
+Although it’s common that countries may have the same language with one another, that doesn’t mean to say that they are identical in a way people from those countries think, act, and behave in situations.
 Simply because there are still a lot more factors that shape up a nation’s identity such as cultural background, geographical location, society and so on.

 Why learn Filipino?

 As mentioned, the national language is mainly our national identity.
 Communicating in the Filipino language among native Filipinos within the Philippines or abroad is the driving force behind a nation’s unity.
 Not only we take pride in our heritage but also we give due respect to our motherland.

 The deep history of the Philippines prior to the arrival of western explorers up to the world wars tells how our native mother language survived.
 If we teach our young generation starting at home in preserving the Filipino language, we give them the opportunity to value their nationality.
-Finally, our young ones will do the same to the next generation when we show them how.
+Finally, our young ones will do the same for the next generation when we show them how.
 So any idea now what the language of Filipinos is?

 Do you find this article informative?
 If so, kindly leave a comment and share it with your friends.